 The focus then moves to revenue streams (sources of income).
 A business may have one or more sources of income.

-It is common that businesses stay put in current markets and focus on improving or amending existing revenue generation strategies to keep things simple.
+It is common that businesses to stay put in current markets and focus on improving or amending existing revenue generation strategies to keep things simple.

 Types of revenue generation strategies include-

-Direct Revenue Generation
+a) Direct Revenue Generation

 This is where a business handles all sales aspects whereby revenue streams flow directly from the source to them.